WenjieDu/SAITS/README.md

 Therefore, you're welcome to modify SAITS for your own research purpose and domain applications.
 Of course, it probably needs a bit of modification in the model structure or loss functions for specific scenarios or data input.

-🤗 Please [cite SAITS](https://github.com/WenjieDu/SAITS#-citing-saits) in your publications if it helps your research.
+🤗 Please [cite SAITS](https://github.com/WenjieDu/SAITS#-citing-saits) in your publications if it helps with your research.
 Please star🌟 this repo to help others notice SAITS if you think it is useful.
 It really means a lot to my open-source work.
 Thank you!
 BTW, you may also like [PyPOTS](https://github.com/WenjieDu/PyPOTS) for easily modeling your partially-observed time-series datasets.